11 Essential Things To Know Before Adopting Siblings

 - Recognize that the children will likely grieve what they have lost before they are able to celebrate what they have gained.
 You know that your child is better off with you in your safe and comfortable home, but your child likely will not know that at first.
 Spend time before they arrive understanding this grief and recognizing the different ways it may be exhibited.

-You might enjoy listening to this terrific Creating a Family radio show we did with an adoption social worker and an adoption therapist on adopting siblings.lorenkerns
+You might also enjoy listening to this terrific Creating a Family radio show we did with an adoption social worker and an adoption therapist on adopting siblings.lorenkerns